Neeraj Kanwar: Personal life

-Neeraj Kanwar is the second son of Onkar Kanwar and has an elder brother, Raja.
+Neeraj Kanwar is the second son of Onkar Kanwar and has an elder brother, Raaja Kanwar, and a sister Shalini Kanwar Chand.
 He married Simran Kanwar and they have two children, son Jai Karan and daughter Sayra Taru.
 In 2013, he relocated to London to focus on the attempted buyout of Cooper Tires.
 Though the deal did not work out, Kanwar settled in London to focus on Apollo's international operations and better manage its international investors.
 Kanwar resides in London's Mayfair neighbourhood.